Sunday, June 29, 2008

-Purple Basil Pesto & the Easiest White Bean Appetizer Dip / Spread Recipe Ever
+Growing Purple Basil and What To Do with It, Plus My Purple Basil Pesto Recipe & the Easiest White Bean Appetizer Dip / Spread Ever

 The purple basil plant flourished.
-It was absolutely gorgeous, but I didn't know what to do with it.
-I love fresh basil in all kinds of dishes, and I loved the color of these leaves, especially how they're outlined in green, but the thought of blackish purple basil pesto — or blackish purple basil anything for that matter — just didn't seem appealing.
+It was gorgeous, but I didn't know what to do with it.
+I love fresh basil in all kinds of dishes, and I loved the color of these leaves, especially how they're outlined in green, but the thought of blackish purple basil pesto—or blackish purple basil anything for that matter—just didn't seem appealing.

 Soilman in England suggested I put it in Mussels à l'Italienne and even offered up his recipe: Chopped onions sweated in olive oil for a few minutes.
 Add a few glugs of white wine and lots of chopped tomatoes plus tomato purée.
 Pour your mussels (cleaned and de-bearded) in, cover and cook for 5-10 minutes.
 Put into bowls with lots of chopped purple basil.